 The culture programme of the UNESCO Office inTashkent supports the national priorities to study, preserve, safeguard, revitalize and promote the rich tangible and intangible cultural heritage of Uzbekistan.

-Throughout its existence the Sector has carried out a lot projects devoted to study, preservation and promotion of material and spiritual culture of Uzbekistan.
-Among them are such a popular and successful projects as creation of a management and conservation plan for the Fayaztepa ancient Buddhist Temple near Termez city, study and preservation of a unique cultural landscape of the Baysun District with its folk traditions and diverse ethnic society, preservation of a Central Asian traditional music of Shashmaqam, conservation of an archaeological site of Ayaz-Kala in Karakalpakstan, capacity building and training of specialists in the field of museology, conservation of the Jewish House in the city of Bukhara, preservation of petroglyphs in the Sarmysh area and one of the on-going projects within this Sector is a creation of GIS-based Gazetteer of archaeological sites.
+The Culture Unit has carried out a wide range of projects devoted to the study, preservation and promotion of the culture of Uzbekistan, such as the conservation of the remains of the Fayaztepa ancient Buddhist Temple near Termez, the study and preservation of a unique cultural space of the Boysun district with its folk traditions and diverse ethnic society, the safeguarding of the classic music of Shashmaqom, the conservation and promotion of an archaeological site of Ayaz-Kala in Karakalpakstan, capacity-building of museum specialists, the restoration of the Jewish House in the city of Bukhara and the preservation of the Sarmyshsay petroglyphs.

 The aim of the culture programme in Uzbekistan is to demonstrate that in addition to the intrinsic value of cultural heritage, which necessitates its safeguarding and preservation for the generations to come, the tangible and intangible cultural heritage also plays an important role in sustainable development by means of providing income-generating opportunities and livelihoods, in paricular for women and the youth.

 As such, the UNESCO Tashkent Office’s priorities in the field of culture are to ensure:

 - Proper management of Uzbekistan’s World Heritage-listed sites (Samarkand, Shakhrisyabz, Bukhara and Itchan Kala).